Transurethral resection of the prostate (TURP)

 You'll likely stay in the hospital for one to two days.

 You'll have a urinary catheter in place because of swelling that blocks urine flow.
-The catheter is generally left in place for at least 24 to 48 hours, until swelling declines and you're able to urinate on your own.
+The catheter is generally left in place for at least 24 to 48 hours, until swelling decreases and you're able to urinate on your own.

 You might also notice: